HerrAgner/Serialization-with-encryption/README.md

 DeserializeObject - deserializeObjectFromNetwork
 Checks if object is instance of SealedObject, if so, decrypt it
 Client then checks if the decrypted object is instance of Collection
-if so, it loops through the list and checks instanceof Person, Pet, Square and prints their variables, instance doesn't match, just print objects tostring.
+if so, it loops through the list and checks instanceof Person, Pet, Square and prints their variables.
+If instance doesn't match, just print objects tostring
 if the object isn't a Collection, it first checks if the object is a Person and prints it's name, otherwise it just prints the objects tostring